Prep 5 Curriculum Brief

 English

-Spellings will continue to be based on the children’s own targets and focus on Year 5/6 spelling rules.
-Spelling tests will be held on Thursdays and new spellings will be given each week.
+Spellings will continue in the same way as the Autumn Term and be based on the children’s own targets – focusing on Year 5/6 spelling rules.
+Spelling tests will continue to be held on Thursdays and new spellings (10 in total) will be given each week.

-Grammar – within our grammar work this term, we will refresh our understanding of key grammatical terms (adjectives, verbs, adverbs/ adverbial phrases etc…) and learn to identify and use new terms – hyperbole and idiom.
-We are going to continue looking at using devices to build cohesion within a paragraph and think about how we link ideas across paragraphs (using adverbials of time or place, tense choices, repetition of a word or phrase and grammatical connections).
-In our final poetry topic, we will recap poetic devices (rhyming, personification, onomatopoeia, similes/metaphors etc) whilst continuing to develop our vocabulary and try to use words that have a powerful impact on the reader.
+Grammar – within our grammar work this term, we will look at using devices to build cohesion within a paragraph and think about how we link ideas across paragraphs using adverbials of time and place or tense choices.
+We will also, link ideas across paragraphs by using a wider range of cohesive devices: repetition of a word or phrase and grammatical connections.
+In our non-fiction topics, we will revise using variety of descriptive devices but also focus on layout devices (e.g. headings, subheadings, columns, bullets, or tables to structure text).
+In our poetry topic, we will recap poetic devices (rhyming, personification, onomatopoeia, similes/metaphors etc) whilst using expanded noun phrases to convey complicated information concisely and using commas to clarify meaning or avoid ambiguity in writing.

-Punctuation – we will again revise key punctuation learnt in lower KS2 whilst continuing to master the use of semi-colons, colons and brackets dashes or commas to indicate parenthesis.
+Punctuation – we will again revise key punctuation learnt in lower KS2 and KS1 whilst mastering our ability to use brackets, dashes or commas to indicate parenthesis.

 Reading/ Comprehension – in our reading this term we will continue to read our own target books but also read a variety of genres and gain a deeper understanding of different writing styles and widen our vocabulary.
-We will continue to answer comprehension questions that get us to support answers with evidence from the text and develop our ability to infer information from fiction texts.
-This skill becomes harder as our texts become harder – so we will practise this skill using abridged versions of older texts (Treasure Island, Oliver Twist etc)
+We will continue to answer comprehension questions that get us to support answers with evidence from the text and be able to identify key literary devices in our model texts.

-Creative Writing – During this term, we will start by writing a class book about different species of animals (linking with our science topic) – focusing on ‘Animalium’ by Jenny Broom and Katie Scott as our model text.
-We will finish our year by studying the poem ‘I am a Cat’ by Jackie Morris.
-From this, we will create our own, complex acrostic poem.
+Creative Writing – During this term, we will write our own tension write based on the book ‘A Word in Your Ear’ by Tony Ross.
+We will also write a class book about different species of animals – focusing on ‘Animalium’ by Jenny Broom and Katie Scott as our model text.
+After this, we will read ‘The Sea’ by James Reeves and use this model text to create our own extended metaphor poem.

 Mathematics